 Under Section 162(m) of the Internal Revenue Code, the Company cannot deduct for tax purposes in any year more than one million dollars of compensation for any executive who serves as the Chief Executive Officer or Chief Financial Officer of the Company at any time during the year, any of the Company's executive officers who were the three other most highly compensated executive officers for the year, or any employee who was in one of these positions in a prior year.
-At the time the Compensation Committee made its 2022 compensation decisions, it took into account not only the non-deductibility of a significant portion of executive officer compensations of competitiveness and retention.
+At the time the Compensation Committee made its 2022 compensation decisions, it took into account not only the non-deductibility of a significant portion of executive officer compensation for tax purposes but also the Company's compensation objectives for those executive officers, as well as considerations of competitiveness and retention.
 In general, the fact that a significant portion of executive officer compensation would be non-deductible for tax purposes did not affect the determination of the Compensation Committee that it was in the best interests of the Company and its stockholders for the Company to offer its executive officers an appropriately competitive level of compensation.